PlaidCloud/website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

   - **currentMetrics.containerResource** (ContainerResourceMetricStatus)

-    container resource refers to a resource metric (such as those specified in requests and limits) known to Kubernetes describing a single container in each pod in the current scale target (e.g. CPU or memory).
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
+    container resource refers to a resource metric (such as those specified in requests and limits) known to PlaidCloud describing a single container in each pod in the current scale target (e.g. CPU or memory).
+Such metrics are built in to PlaidCloud, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.

     <a name="ContainerResourceMetricStatus"></a>
-    *ContainerResourceMetricStatus indicates the current value of a resource metric known to Kubernetes, as specified in requests and limits, describing a single container in each pod in the current scale target (e.g. CPU or memory).
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.*
+    *ContainerResourceMetricStatus indicates the current value of a resource metric known to PlaidCloud, as specified in requests and limits, describing a single container in each pod in the current scale target (e.g. CPU or memory).
+Such metrics are built in to PlaidCloud, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.*

     - **currentMetrics.containerResource.container** (string), required